Alialmanea/DIP/README.md

 Color c = new Color(source_img.getRGB(j, i));
 ```
 <h5>Getting RGB Values</h5>
 The method getRGB() takes the row and column index as a parameter and returns the appropriate pixel.
 In case of color image, it returns three values which are (Red, Green, Blue).
-They can be get as follows−
+They can be get as follows

 ```
 c.getRed();
 c.getGreen();